lucaspimentab/lucaspimentab/README.md

 ---

-I’m currently a researcher at the Federal University of Minas Gerais (UFMG), working on artificial intelligence applications in mental health, intensive care medicine, and data analysis.
+I’m currently a researcher at the **Federal University of Minas Gerais (UFMG)**, working on real-world applications of data science and machine learning, with a special focus on healthcare.

-I'm passionate about creating real-world solutions using machine learning and data science.
+My work includes developing predictive models for intensive care units, supporting clinical decision-making, and analyzing mental health data through natural language processing.

+I'm driven by the opportunity to connect technology and healthcare — using data to generate meaningful impact in people's lives.

 ---